CumulusNetworks/docs/content/nvidia-air/Custom-Topology.md

 #### Operating System

-You can set the operating syatem of the node with the `os` option:
+You can set the operating system of the node with the `os` option:

 ```
 "server" [os="cumulus-vx-5.10.1"]